-French macarons are one of the trickiest cookies out there!
+French macarons are one of the trickiest French Recipes in my opinion!
 They can really drive you mad, trying to perfect the technique.
+For a quick primer, you should watch my YouTube Video for How to Make a Foolproof French Macaron.

-While there are some foolproof methods I highly recommend, there are also a few key products that I think help ensure success.
-Here are my top favorite items that will help you achieve the best results!
-(These links go to Amazon where I am an affiliate)
+While there are some tips and tricks I highly recommend, there are also a few key products that I think help ensure success.

 And if you still don’t succeed, not to worry, these cookies are finicky!
 And they just take some practice.
-But you can also check my troubleshooting guide for my tips and tricks!
+But you can also check my French Macaron troubleshooting guide for my tips and tricks!

 I get a lot of questions about whether almond flour and almond meal is the same thing.
 Yes it is.
 And yes it is critical for a successful French macaron.
 It cannot be skipped or replaced with all-purpose flour.
 Macarons need the almond flour to obtain the right texture and consistency.
 There are a lot of almond flours to choose from, but for me Bob’s Red Mill is the best.
 This a finely ground almond flour that will provide the light and delicate texture traditional macarons are so famous for.